 Patients above 18 years of age undergoing elective upper abdominal surgery referred to pulmonary medicine were screened (175 patients).
-The patients who could not perform/had contraindications for spirometry or 6MWT and undergoing daycare procedures were excluded.
-After obtaining consent from the patient.
-Patients' demographics and detailed clinical history were noted, and a pre-operative chest radiograph was taken.
-Spirometry was performed using a COSMED PONY FX (Cosmed, made in Italy, 2019) machine by a trained technician as per ATS guidelines [6].
-A 6MWT was conducted following American Thoracic Society guidelines
+The patients who could not perform/had contraindications for spirometry or 6MWT and were undergoing daycare procedures were excluded.

-[7].
-ASA and ARISCAT scores were calculated[4,5].
-Patients were followed up till 30 days postoperatively, and any symptoms of PPC were assessed daily for 7 days postoperatively, followed by twice weekly for one month.
+After obtaining consent from the patients, patients' demographics and detailed clinical history were noted, and a preoperative chest radiograph was taken.
+Spirometry was performed using a COSMED PONY FX (Cosmed, Rome, Italy) machine by a trained technician as per American Thoracic Society guidelines [6].
+A 6MWT was conducted following American Thoracic Society guidelines [7].
+ASA and ARISCAT scores were calculated [4,5].
+Patients were followed up till 30 days postoperatively, and any symptoms of PPC were assessed daily for 7 days postoperatively, followed by twice weekly for 1 month.
 Patients were classified into PPC and non-PPC groups for risk factor analysis.